-Lucy Hodder is a professor of Law and UNH School of Law and the director of health law and policy programs for the College of Health and Human Services, Institute for Health Policy and Practice.
-At the Law School, Lucy teaches health law and bioInnovation courses and supervises the Health Law and Policy Certificate program.
-Lucy focuses her research and technical assistance work with the Institute on health care systems reform, coverage and payment strategies, Medicaid policy and privacy.
+Lucy Hodder is an Affiliate Professor in Health Law at UNH Franklin Pierce School of Law, and an adjunct in health law and policy at the Institute for Health Policy and Practice, College of Health and Human Services.
+At the Law School, Lucy teaches health law, health policy and bioInnovation courses and supports the Health Law and Policy Certificate program.
+Lucy focuses her research and technical assistance work with IHPP on health care systems reform, coverage and payment strategies, Medicaid policy and medical records privacy.

-She most recently served as Legal Counsel and senior health care policy director to New Hampshire Governor Maggie Hassan.
+Lucy most recently served as Legal Counsel and Senior Health Policy Adviser to New Hampshire Governor Maggie Hassan.
 Lucy is an experienced New Hampshire health care and regulatory attorney.
-Previously a shareholder in the firm of Rath, Young and Pignatelli, PC, and Chair of the firm’s Healthcare Practice Group, Lucy was named Lawyer of the Year in 2012 for Health Care Law by her peers and has been included as a Best Lawyer in healthcare since 2006.
+Previously a shareholder in the firm of Rath, Young and Pignatelli, PC, and Chair of the firm’s Healthcare Practice Group, Lucy was awarded the Oustanding Service in Public Sector Law by the NH Bar Association in January 2021 and named Lawyer of the Year in 2012 for Health Care Law by her peer.

 A graduate of Princeton University and Georgetown University Law Center, Lucy clerked for Judge Martin L.C.
 Feldman, United States District Court, Louisiana, and then began her career as an attorney in the San Francisco firm of Brobeck, Phleger and Harrison, LLP.